danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/Project 5.md

 We can easily compute this in a shader with a loop.
 Once we have $\tau$, the transmittance $T_{r}$ is easily calculated:

 $T_{r}(x \rightarrow x') = e^{-\tau(x \rightarrow x')}$

+### Note on the Extinction Coefficient $\sigma_{t}$

+The extinction coefficient $\sigma_{t}$ (sometimes called the [attenuation coefficient](https://en.wikipedia.org/wiki/Attenuation_coefficient)) characterizes how easily a volume of material can be penetrated by a beam.
+It must be $ \geq 0$.

+In general, one could think of it as the "thickness" of the fog at a certain position.
+The value can vary across the volume.
+For example, one could use 3D noise for a base density, then inject additional densities via SDFs, analytical functions, or other methods.